eugenia1984/english/glossary.md

 - **sleep cycle** refers to the natural pattern of sleep, including different stages the body goes through while sleeping.
 For example: ``A good sleep cycle is vital for restful sleep``, meaning: refers to a healthy pattern of sleep.

-- **Sluggish**: is an adjective that describes a feeling of low energy, slow movement, or a lack of alertness.
+- **sluggish**: is an adjective that describes a feeling of low energy, slow movement, or a lack of alertness.
 It's often used when someone feels tired, lethargic, or not able to think or move quickly.
 This term can apply to both physical and mental states.
 Here are some examples: ``The computer was running sluggishly, taking a long time to respond``, meaning: describes slow performance, used metaphorically for an inanimate object.

 - **small**: means not big, often with fewer employees or less money.
 For example: She works for a small company.